-Thus, in searching for sufficient conditions for the a.s.\ second order differentiability of $X$, it suffices to establish the continuity of the random fields of \eqref{secondorders}.
-While there are no known necessary and sufficient conditions for sample continuity of general \idrf s, various sufficient conditions are available.
-See, for example, Chapter 10 of \cite{samorodnitsky:taqqu:1994} for the special case of stable random fields, or \cite{marcus:rosinski:2005} for some other classes of \id\ random fields.
+Thus, in searching for sufficient conditions for the a.s. second order differentiability of $X$, it suffices to establish the continuity of the random fields of (\ref{secondorders}).
+While there are no known necessary and sufficient conditions for sample continuity of general infinitely divisible random field's, various sufficient conditions are available.
+See, for example, Chapter 10 of \cite{samorodnitskytaqqu1994} for the special case of stable random fields, or~\cite{marcusrosinski2005} for some other classes of infinitely divisible random fields.

-This is as far as we shall go at the moment discussing the issue of differentiability in Assumption \ref{ass:c2}.
+This is as far as we shall go at the moment discussing the issue of differentiability in Assumption~\ref{assc2}.
 Conditions sufficient for $X$ to be a Morse function, also required in this assumption, are, in principle, available as well.
-For example, it follows from the arguments of Section 11.3 of \cite{adler:taylor:2007} (cf.\ Theorem 11.3.1 there) that a $C^2$ field $X$ will also be, a.s., a Morse function on the unit cube $I_d$ if the following two conditions are satisfied, for each face $J$ of $I_d$, and for all $t\in J$. \begin{itemize} \item[(i)] The marginal densities $p_t(x)$ of $\nabla X_{|J}(t)$ are continuous at 0, uniformly in $t$.
+For example, it follows from the arguments of Section 11.3 of~\cite{adlertaylor2007} (cf. Theorem 11.3.1 there) that a $C^2$ field $X$ will also be, a.s., a Morse function on the unit cube $I_d$ if the following two conditions are satisfied, for each face $J$ of $I_d$, and for all $t\in J$: \begin{longlist}[(ii)] \item[(i)] The marginal densities $p_t(x)$ of $\nabla X_{|J}(t)$ are continuous at 0, uniformly in~$t$.